 "IT is our strength, but we are not experts in theology.
 So, we believed a collaboration with OTCS can encourage more ideas for the theology-based app," said OIT professor Thomas Kong who is also cooperating with OTCS on course translation project with artificial intelligence (AI).

 "We believe that there are a lot of valued Theological and Biblical resources in America.
-They are so precious and it is important to inherit them," said OTCS program director Dr. Rachael Mak.
+They are so precious and it is important to inherit them," said OTCS program director Dr. Nga Wai Cheung.
 "OIT can develop a good database platform where students can use and search for content efficiently."

 Both schools are working towards a detailed plan to combine IT and the Bible to better serve their students in the near future.